quminzhi/Algorithm/Algorithm/Search/README.md

 - `st[]` only needed in undirected graph.

+IMPORTANT: DIFFERENCE between finding all paths and one path.

+- `st[]` is used for preventing infinite loop in the case of bi-directional graph for both cases.
+But we need restore the state of `st[]` in finding all paths.
+If not, we cannot use nodes in found path for finding new path.

 ### Clone Graph

 > Given a reference of a node in a connected undirected graph.